acc-aqt/track-back/README.md

 Trackback lets you play with your own playlists – it currently supports Spotify & Apple Music, and is built to easily extend to other music services.

 The game consists of a game server (written in python).
-As frontend there is either a command line interface (written in python) or a web ui that can be used in any browser.
+As frontend there is either a command line interface (written in python) or a web ui that can be used in any web browser.

 -------